 The team that placed the highest in the regular-season is given the home-ice advantage in the first two rounds.

-Each best-of-seven series is played in a 2-2-1-1-1 location format.
-The team with the home-ice advantage hosts the first, second, fifth, and seventh games, while their opponent hosts the other three games.
+According to the NHL rules, each best-of-seven series is played in a X-X-Z-Z-X-Z-X location format.
+The team with the home-ice advantage hosts the first, second, fifth, and seventh games.
+Their opponent hosts the other three games.
 In some cases, there are only four games if one team goes 4-0.

 The team with the better regular-season record, also gets the home-ice advantage for the Conference Final and Stanley Cup Final, regardless of their respective division.